rawmind0/rancher-tools/README.md

 rancher-tools
 =============

 A base image to expose tools to services.
-It's based in alpine-tools, adding confd and monit scripts to the image.
+It's based in [rawmind/alpine-tools][alpine-tools], adding confd and monit scripts to the image.

 ##Build

 ```
-docker build -t <repo>/rancher-tools:<version> .
+docker build -t rancher-tools/rancher-tools:<version> .
 ```

 ## Tools volume